craigm26/bike-bus/README.md

 - BikeBus Leaders can create a route, schedule it and invite users.
 - BikeBus Members and Parents can search for a scheduled route.
 - BikeBus Members and Parents can become a leader by creating a new route.
-- Car Drivers can see BikeBus and be alerted when one is near.

 Premium features (Monthly, cost TBD):